iandryden/shape-course/README.md

 # shape-course
 Short course

-Here are the notes, data and exercsies for a 3 hour short course in Statistical Shape Analysis.
+Here are the notes, data and exercises for a 3 hour short course in Statistical Shape Analysis.